wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 | [SSO (SAML) authentication for users](../admin-en/configuration-guides/sso/intro.md) | Yes | Yes |
 | **Wallarm API** | | |
 | [Access to Wallarm API](../api/overview.md) | Yes | Yes |

+`⁕` - can be added as a separate subscription to a corresponding module.

 !!! info "Partially available features"
     Features marked as **Partially** available are so because their operation depends on other features unavailable under the selected subscription.
 For instance, WAAP protects APIs partially because it analyzes requests sent via the limited set of API protocols and uses the limited set of tools for analysis.